Freestyle Libre 2¶

-- In xdrip go to Settings > Interapp Compatibility > Broadcast Data Locally and select ON.
+- In xDrip+ go to Settings > Interapp Compatibility > Broadcast Data Locally and select ON.

-- In xdrip go to Settings > Interapp Compatibility > Accept Treatments and select OFF.
+- In xDrip+ go to Settings > Interapp Compatibility > Accept Treatments and select OFF.

-- to enable AAPS to receive blood sugar levels (version 2.5.x and later) from xdrip please set Settings > Interapp Settings > Identify Receiver “info.nightscout.androidaps”
+- to enable AAPS to receive blood sugar levels (version 2.5.x and later) from xDrip+ please set Settings > Interapp Settings > Identify Receiver “info.nightscout.androidaps”

-- If you want to be able to use AndroidAPS to calibrate then in xdrip go to Settings > Interapp Compatibility > Accept Calibrations and select ON.
+- If you want to be able to use AndroidAPS to calibrate then in xDrip+ go to Settings > Interapp Compatibility > Accept Calibrations and select ON.
 Możesz również przejrzeć opcje w ustawieniach > mniej typowe ustawienia > Zaawansowane ustawienia kalibracji.

 In xDrip+ start the sensor with “Start Sensor” and “not today”.

-In fact this will not start any Libre2 sensor or interact with them in any case.
+In fact this will not physically start any Libre2 sensor or interact with them in any case.
 This is simply to indicate xDrip+ that a new sensor is delivering blood sugar levels.
 If available, enter two bloody measured values for the initial calibration.
 Now the blood glucose values should be displayed in xDrip+ every 5 minutes.
 Skipped values, e.g. because you were too far away from your phone, will not be backfilled.

 Until now, using Libre 2 as BG source you cannot activate ‘Enable SMB always’ and ‘Enable SMB after carbs’ within SMB algorithm.
 The BG values of Libre 2 are not smooth enough to use it safely.
 See Smoothing blood glucose data for more details.

 Technically, the current blood sugar value is transmitted to xDrip+ every minute.
 A weighted average filter calculates a smoothed value over the last 25 minutes.
 This is mandatory for looping.
 The curves look smooth and the loop results are great.
 The raw values on which the alarms are based jitter a little more, but correspond to the values that the reader also displays.
 In addition, the raw values can be displayed in the xDrip+ graph in order to be able to react in time to rapid changes.
 Please switch on Less Common Settings > Advanced Settings for Libre2 > “show Raw values” and “show Sensors Infos”.
-Then the raw values are additionally displayed as small white dots and additional sensor infos are available in the System menu.
+Then the raw values are additionally displayed as small white dots and additional sensor info is available in the system menu.

 The sensor runtime is fixed to 14 days.
-The 12 extra hours of Libre1 no longer exist. xDrip+ shows additional sensor information after enabling Avanced Settings for Libre2 > “show Sensors Infos” in the system menu like the starting time.
+The 12 extra hours of Libre1 no longer exist. xDrip+ shows additional sensor information after enabling Advanced Settings for Libre2 > “show Sensors Infos” in the system menu like the starting time.
 The remaining sensor time can also be seen in the patched LibreLink app.
 Either in the main screen as remaining days display or as the sensor start time in the three-point menu->Help->Event log under “New sensor found”.

 A sensor exchange takes place on-the-fly: Set new sensor shortly before activation.
 As soon as xDrip+ receives no more data from the old sensor, start the new sensor with the patched app.
 After one hour new values should appear automatically in xDrip+.

 Once successful please select “Sensor Stop” and “Delete calibration only” in xDrip.
 This indicates for xDrip+ that a new sensor is releasing blood sugar levels and the old calibrations are no longer valid and therefore have to be deleted.
 No real interaction is done with the Libre2 sensor here!
-You do not need to start the sensor in xDrip.
+You do not need to start the sensor in xDrip+.

 The Libre2 sensors contain plausibility checks to detect bad sensor values.
 As soon as the sensor moves on the arm or is lifted slightly, the values may start to fluctuate.
 The Libre2 sensor will then shut down for safety reasons.
 Unfortunately, when scanning with the App, additional checks are made.
 The app can deactivate the sensor even though the sensor is OK.
-Currently the internal test are too strict.
+Currently the internal test is too strict.
 I have completely stopped scanning and haven’t had a failure since then.

-In other time zones there are two strategies for looping: Either
+In other time zones there are two strategies for looping: